 The financial statements are prepared on the historical cost basis.
-The financial statements are prepared in pounds statements are prepared in pounds statements are prepared in pounds statements.
+The financial statements are presented in pounds sterling.

 Going concern

 The financial statements have been prepared on a going concern basis.
 In determining the appropriate basis of preparation of the financial statements, the directors are required to consider whether the group can continue in operational existence for a period no shorter than 12 months from the date of approval of the financial statements.